maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

     0 2
 ```

-The reason is that the iterators in the two for-in loops are aliases, so when the second loop ends
+The reason is that the iterators in the two for-in loops are _aliases_, so when the second loop ends
-(after iterating 0, 1, 3, 2), also the first loops ends (its an alias).
+(after iterating 0, 1, 3, 2), also the first loops ends (it's an alias).

 In study 2 we will fix this.